mikeal200/MoodyBluez/README.md

 ## Functional Requirements

-### Requirement 100.0: Mood and mood description recording
+### Requirement 100: Create Mood and mood description recording

 #### Scenario

-As a user I want the application be able to record my mood and my mood description, and the application will allow me to change them during the day.
+As a user I want the application be able to record my mood and my mood description.

 #### Dependencies

-User mood data are available and accessible.
+User mood data and description data are available and accessible.

 #### Assumptions